-psychopharmacology research.
+School/UMass Memorial Health Care.
 She then completed a psychosomatic medicine fellowship

 at Brigham and Women’s Hospital/Harvard Medical School.
+Most recently, she completed a

-Dr. Byatt joined the faculty at UMass Medical School in July 2008 as an Assistant Professor of Psychiatry and
+Assistant Professor at UMass Medical School in the Departments of Psychiatry and

 Dr. Byatt is a psychosomatic medicine psychiatrist with subspecialty expertise in

 perinatal mental health.
-She provides expert psychiatric consultation to medical,
+She provides expert psychiatric consultation to obstetric,

-Dr. Byatt's research focuses on understanding and evaluating ways to improve the
+Dr. Byatt's research focuses on developing innovative ways to improve the

 Contributions to Books